 French conductor Michaël Cousteau has established himself internationally as a musician of unusual versatility, conducting operatic and symphonic repertoire ranging from the Baroque on period instruments to contemporary works.

-Since 2006, with the support from the French Institutes, he has directed the Royal Oman Symphony Orchestra, the Moscow Chamber Orchestra, the Belarus Radio Orchestra and Belarus National Orchestra and, in Romania, the Filarmonica Mihail Jora, the Filarmonica Moldova and the Banatul Philharmonic Orchestra in Romania; the Bangkok Symphony Orchestra, the Philippines Philharmonic Orchestra and the Nusantara Symphony Orchestra of Indonesia.
+Since 2006, with the support from the French Institutes, he has directed the Royal Oman Symphony Orchestra, the Moscow Chamber Orchestra, the Belarus Radio Orchestra and Belarus National Orchestra and, in Romania, the Filarmonica Mihail Jora, the Filarmonica Moldova and the Banatul Philharmonic Orchestra,; the Bangkok Symphony Orchestra, the Vietnam National Symphony Orchestra, the Philippines Philharmonic Orchestra and the Nusantara Symphony Orchestra of Indonesia.

 Cousteau is committed to engaging emerging young professional musicians in Paris and abroad.
 He has regularly conducted the orchestras of the elite Conservatoire National Supérieur de Musique de Paris (CNSMDP), after having founded several orchestras in the Paris conservatories system where he taught conducting.
 He gives several master classes in Oman, Thaïland, Indonesia, the Philippines, China and Taïwan.